HanielB/2020.1-lp/_drafts/formal-semantics.md

   - However, how do we define the semantics of `L2`?

 - There are formal notations to define the semantics of programming languages.
-For example:
-  - Operational semantics
-  - Axiomatic semantics
-  - Denotational semantics
+A common way is with *operational semantics*:

-- Operational semantics specifies, step by step, what happens while a program is executed.
+  - Specifies, step by step, what happens while a program is executed.

-## Notations
+## Operational semantics

-**TODO** update for expression language
+- The specification of an execution is step is given by *inference rules*

-- Judements for writing inference rules:
+- *Judgements* for writing inference rules:
   - Premises are written above the line.
   - Conclusion below the line.
   - Label by the lines denote the rule name
   - Arrows represent how expressions are evaluated.

+- Considering the expressions in the basic version of our [previously defined language](({{ site.baseurl }}{% link _lessons/06-languagen/ast-eval.md %})), their semantics is:

 ```
  E1 -> v1      E2 -> v2              E1 -> v1      E2 -> v2
 ------------------------ EvPlus     -------------------------- EvMinus